Hollands09/CSCTrie/Setup.md

-Programs/libraries and anything else that our group will use will be posted here.
+<h1>Programs/libraries and anything else that our group will use will be posted here.</h1>

 Visual Studio
 >[Visual Studio](https://visualstudio.microsoft.com/downloads/)